-The picnic area is located on the Estero River and is well shaded by Pine trees.
+The picnic area is located on the Estero River and is well-shaded by pine trees.
 Also found there are grills, restrooms and a playground.
-Consumption of alcohol beverages is prohibited, except during park-sanctioned events where alcohol is permitted within designated areas.
+Consumption of alcoholic beverages is prohibited, except during park-sanctioned events when alcohol is permitted within designated areas.

-The historic district within the Koreshan State Park offers several locations suitable for wedding parties of various sizes.
+The historic district within the Koreshan State Park offers several locations suitable for wedding parties of up to 75 guests.
 These areas can be reserved for your event up to a year in advance.
-We will be happy to work directly with you or your wedding planner to see that you have all you need for your special day.
+We are happy to work directly with you or your wedding planner to see that you have all you need for your special day.

-Bobcats, grey foxes, river otters and alligators can all be found along the Estero River.
+Bobcats, gray foxes, river otters and alligators can all be found along the Estero River.
 During the winter, manatees frequent our waters.
-Koreshan is great for bird watching as it is home to over 100 bird species.
-Among them are swallow-tail kites, bald eagles, bobwhites, belted kingfishers and many wading bird species
+Koreshan is great for bird-watching as it is home to over 100 bird species.
+Among them are swallow-tail kites, bald eagles, bobwhites, belted kingfishers and many wading bird species.

 ADA access is available to the major buildings; however, due to their small size and historical nature, access to the smaller cottages is not possible.
 Please contact park staff should you require any assistance.

-- Every Sunday 8 a.m. - 1 p.m.
-Experience a unique Farmers' Market in the historic settlement of the Koreshans.
-Fresh and local goods including produce, Key Lime goodies, seafood, coffee and teas, hot crepes, artisan breads, honey, Classic Cuban, soap, candles, crafts, jewelry and more!
-FREE park admission but, $1 per entry environmental impact fee applies.
+- Every Sunday, 8 a.m. to 1 p.m., experience a unique Farmers Market in the historic settlement of the Koreshans.
+Fresh and local goods including produce, Key lime goodies, seafood, coffee and teas, hot crepes, artisan breads, honey, Classic Cuban, soap, candles, crafts, jewelry and more!
+Free park admission but $1 per entry environmental impact fee applies.